-The National Planning Policy Framework defines green infrastructure as: "A network of multifunctional green space, urban and rural, which is capable of delivering a wide range of environmental and quality of life benefits for local communities" (National Planning Policy Framework, 2019, p.67).
+The National Planning Policy Framework defines Green Infrastructure as: "A network of multi-functional green space, urban and rural, which is capable of delivering a wide range of environmental and quality of life benefits for local communities" (National Planning Policy Framework, 2023, p.68).
+The NPPF sets out that the purpose of the planning system is to contribute to the achievement of sustainable development and the three overarching objectives: social, economic and environmental.
+GI contributes to all three of these objectives through it's multifunctional nature.
+See section 2 of the NPPF.
+The following paragraphs of the NPPF are also applicable to Green Infrastructure: